What is fainting and what causes it?

 What to look for:

-• There may be a brief loss of response, often causing them to fall to the ground
+• a brief loss of response, often causing them to fall to the ground

 What to do